 - Equitable streets.
 This means everyone – of every age and ability – should be able to get around safely, easily, and affordably.
 It also means prioritizing the people and places that have been left behind or discounted for too long with street safety improvements.

-- More car-free streets and spaces.
+- More car-free and low-traffic streets and spaces.

 - Astounding numbers of people walking to get to school, to work, to play, to everywhere – because it’s that safe and inviting!